Let’s start at the start!

 What causes Concrete Cracking?

-Concrete can succumb to cracking in a whole lot of ways.
-Surprisingly, much of it is related to failure chemically!
+Concrete can crack in a whole lot of ways.
+Surprisingly, much of it is related to chemical failure!

-Physically, the cracks can be formed by movement of the structure.
-If the concrete flexes and is put under unplanned or excessive tensile pressure, then cracks are likely to open up.
+Physically, cracks can form due to structural movement.
+If the concrete flexes and is subjected to unplanned or excessive tensile pressure, cracks are likely to open.

-These corrosions include expansive reactions like DEF and ASR, surface decay such as Carbonation, and ingression such as Chloride attack.
+These corrosion mechanisms include expansive reactions such as DEF and ASR, surface decay such as carbonation, and ingression such as chloride attack.

 With all of these examples, the worse they get, the faster they get worse, so deterioration increases in a rapidly accelerating cycle.
 They are progressive, though, and generally aren’t noticed in the early stages.